ericasare1/personal_website/content/home/experience.md

   date_start = "2015-08-01"
   date_end = "2017-12-01"
   description = """
-* Analyzed producers’ adoption of precision agricultural tools and their sources of precision agricultural information in the southern US, using a two-stage logit and a nested logit
+* Analyzed producers’ adoption of precision agricultural tools and their sources of precision agricultural information in the southern US, using a two-stage logit and a nested logit model, respectively, in STATA and R, to inform precision agricultural machinery marketing.
-  model, respectively, in STATA and R, to inform precision agricultural machinery marketing."""
+"""

 [[experience]]
   title = "Research Assistant"